kiprop-dave/login-backend/README.md

-# Backend Server for a Notes application
+# Backend Server for a Todo application